PLSysSec/rlbox/README.md

 ## Reporting security bugs

-If you find a security bug, please do not create a public issue.
+RLBox is used in production Firefox.
+Please do not file any security-sensitive bugs on GitHub.
 Instead, file a security bug on bugzilla using the [following template link](https://bugzilla.mozilla.org/enter_bug.cgi?component=Security%3A%20RLBox&defined_groups=1&groups=core-security&product=Core&bug_type=defect).

 ## Using this library